huyvu1404/web_scraping/README.md

+# Crawling Data Project
-+ Crawling data from website and save them as csv and json files.
++ Crawl data from a website, then save them as CSV and JSON files.
-+ Use pyspark for processing data
++ Use PySpark to processing data
-+ Load processed data into mysql database
++ Load processed data into MySQL database